MicrosoftDocs/well-architected/well-architected/saas-isv/incident-management.md

 ### Design considerations

 - **Assign incident severity.** Use your incident response plan to determine the incident severity.
 Customers are often frustrated during incidents.
-It's important you clearly understand the impact they're seeing so that you can prioritize.
+It's important you understand the impact they're seeing so that you can prioritize.
 Communicate the severity of the incident clearly so that customers have realistic expectations.

 - **Stay calm and think clearly.** Incidents can be stressful and ambiguous, with multiple stakeholders demanding attention.
 Ensure there's a clear process for who takes the lead within an incident.
 Triage incidents as best you can, while acknowledging that you might have to operate with imperfect information.
 Try to remain in control of the situation.